OWASP/wstg/Testing_for_APIs.md

 Step 8: Resend one of the operations from step 6 with an interception proxy (Burp Repeater, for example).
 This will send to the server a request with the session ID or token that was invalidated in step 7.

-#### For performing the step 2 and 5, use the following python tool which can perform the task to break JWT tokens faster
+For performing the step 2 and 5, use the following python tool which can perform the task to break JWT tokens faster

 Step 1: Clone the repository [JWTweak](https://github.com/rishuranjanofficial/JWTweak)

 Step 2: Navigate to cloned repository

 Step 3: Run `python3 JWTweak.py`

-Usage - Detects the algorithm of input JWT Token and provide options to generate the new JWT token based on the user selected algorithm.
+JWTweak can also detects the algorithm of input JWT Token and provide options to generate the new JWT token based on the user selected algorithm.

 ### Specific Testing – Brute Forcing Weak Secrets Used for JWT